patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/dropdown/dropdown.md

 section: components
 ---

-A **dropdown** component is used to present a menu of actions or links in a constrained space that will trigger a process or navigate to a new location.
-See Select component [link] if you want to make one or more selections from a list of items in a value list.
+A **Dropdown** is used to present a menu of actions or links in a constrained space that will trigger a process or navigate to a new location.
+See [Select component](/components/select/) if you want to make one or more selections from a list of items in a value list.

 ## Elements and variations
 ### Basic dropdown